ugo-studio/jspp/README.md

 - **Control Flow:** `void` operator.
 - **Built-in APIs:** A `console` object with `log()`, `warn()`, and `error()` methods.

+## Reserved Keywords

+JSPP reserves certain keywords to avoid conflicts with the generated C++ code and internal mechanisms.
+The following keywords are reserved and cannot be used as variable names:

+- `std`: Reserved to prevent conflicts with the C++ standard library namespace.
+- `jspp`: Reserved for internal use by the JSPP transpiler.

+Using these keywords as variable names will result in a `SyntaxError`.

 ## How It Works

 The transpilation process is a classic three-stage pipeline: